FERNman/angular-google-charts/README.md

 ## Advanced

-For advanced actions, one may needs to access to the underlying `ChartWrapper` creating the charts.
+For advanced actions, one may need to access to the underlying `ChartWrapper` creating the charts.

 ```html
 <google-chart #chart></google-chart>